smolsal/smolsal/README.md

 ## interactions are always welcome (unless i have dniu [name here]) this also includes whispers(i usually am off tab so this is preferred so i can get back to you when i can), hugs, and cuddles if you want
 ## also if you could please just call me sal no need for smolsal </3 this is specifically when we are out of roleplay (when out of roleplay i will use parentheses like this "(") or "//" only sometimes though as sometimes i forget. i am mostly in character especially with leona
 ## taken irl and not looking for another partner at this time
-## you can hide behind me if you need to and i can cover you
+## you can hide behind me if you need to and i can cover you if im not with my friends or girlfriend
 ## currently not accepting party invitations unless we are close
 ## please do not call me pooks/pookie unless we are close friends </3
 if you ever want to contact me you can contact me on discord: smolsal